 [UPDATE] And yet, we know Calder was still producing jewelry in the sixties, as evidenced by this silver brooch, designed as the initials WM for Calder’s friend Winifred McCulloch, c.
 1962.
 It sold at Skinner in Boston for $15,990 in March 2017.
 As you can see from this front view, the artist was still working without solder, forming every part by hand, including a wire-wrapped pin that fits into a curve of the brooch itself (no clasp).

 As head of the Calder Foundation, Rower has been cataloguing his grandfather’s work for two decades.
 “All his greatest achievements happened before 1945 — the jewelry certainly, but also the wire sculpture, the circus stuff, the mobiles, even monumental sculpture,” he says.

 “Here’s a guy who invented the idea that you could make sculpture out of industrial materials,” says Rower.
 “He found value in things others missed.
 You can see that in the ‘gems’ he uses: pieces of broken glass, bits of broken pottery—little treasures passed over by other people.”

 “He produced 1,800 works of jewelry and each is unique, designed by him and made by his own hands.
 Even if he had made nothing else—even if he hadn’t invented wire sculpture, the mobile, performance art—we would look at this body of work as truly remarkable.
 He would be famous as a studio art jeweler.”

-If you missed the Calder Jewelry exhibition, you can still buy the catalog, which I highly recommend.
-You can also find many fab pieces of Calder jewelry at the MoMA and Metropolitan Museum of Art.
+If you missed the Calder Jewelry exhibition, you can still buy the book, which I highly recommend.
+(Most pieces shown here are in the book, along with a couple hundred more.)
+You can also find fabulous examples of Calder jewelry at the MoMA and Metropolitan Museum of Art.